 With Bill 22-0223 passed, Law 22-0223 funded and in effect, and concrete steps taken to prepare for the implementation of both pilots, members of PFFC’s Public Restroom Committee and its advisors decided in November of 2021 that the time was appropriate to form an independent entity, DC Public Restrooms, composed of interested DC residents focused on assisting with the implementation of the two pilots.

-Marcia Bernbaum lives in American University Park, retired from a career overseas with USAID, decided in 2014 to donate her time to collaborating alongside DC’s population experiencing homelessness through the People for Fairness Coalition (PFFC).
+Marcia Bernbaum lives in American University Park.
+Retired from a career overseas with the United States Agency for International Development (USAID), she decided in 2014 to donate her time to collaborating alongside DC’s population experiencing homelessness through the People for Fairness Coalition (PFFC).
 Since 2014, at the request of fellow PFFC members, she launched PFFC’s Downtown DC Public Restroom Initiative, serving as its Mentor and Advisor.
 She is passionate about the importance of ready access to clean, safe public restrooms for personal and public health.
-Marcy serves as lead strategist, research coordinator and overall tracker of what is happening, organizing, and letting her colleagues what need to be done.
+Marcy serves as lead strategist, research coordinator and overall tracker of what is happening, organizing, and advising her colleagues on what needs to be done.

 Kate Coventry lives in Ward 2, near Dupont Circle.
 Currently Senior Policy Analyst at the DC Fiscal Policy Institute, Kate joined DCFPI as a Policy Analyst in 2011.
 Over her career with DCFPI she focused on a range of issues affecting low-income residents of DC, particularly TANF, Interim Disability Assistance (IDA), and homelessness.
 Kate is a member of DC Public Restrooms because residents experiencing homelessness in particular stand to benefit from restroom expansions.
 Since 2015 Kate has been providing advice on Council and administration strategies and helping make connections for the group.